Tuition and Payments

 Billing Notifications via Text Message

 Student account billing statements are generated between the 16th and 20th of each month and students are notified via NDSU email that the statement is available for viewing.
 Students may elect to also receive a monthly text message reminder, in addition to the email.
 Instructions regarding how to set up text notifications may be found below.

 - Log in to Campus Connection

-- In the Student Center tab, click on Pay Online Now in the Finances section, which will then redirect you to TouchNet bill payment system.
+- Click on the Student Self Service tile, then click on Pay Online Now in the Finances section, which will then redirect you to TouchNet bill payment system.

 - Under My Profile Setup, click on Notifications.